xlegend1024/MTC_AzureAILabs/Lab01 - Image Classification with Custom Vision Service/EnvironmentSetup/README.md

   - Use *D4s_V3* or similar for the VM type
   - Leave all other parameters at default values

 6. DSVM comes preconfigured with Jupyter Notebook and Jupyter Lab.
-After your DSVM is ready navigate to the below URL.
+You will use Jupyter Lab.
+After your DSVM is ready, navigate to the below URL.
 Your browser may complain abouth an invalid certificate - ignore the warnings and proceed to log in using the credentials you created during the VM setup.

 https://https://your-vm-ip:8000/user/your-username/lab.